tkerby/flipperzero-firmware-wPlugins/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
 Is this a game play bug?
 A build/compilation bug?
+More information is better.

 **To Reproduce**
 Steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+**Logs**
+Please include log output - this can be extremely helpful.
+To capture the logs, you will need to run `ufbt cli` and then the `log` command.
+Pinball0 will print various levels of logging data to the console.
+You can learn more about ufbt here: [github.com/flipperdevices/flipperzero-ufbt](https://github.com/flipperdevices/flipperzero-ufbt)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.